Demiez/healthcare_courses_api/README.md

 - Get single healthcare course
 - Create new healthcare course
   - Authenticated users only
-  - Must have the role "provider" or "admin"
+  - Must have the role OWNER or ADMIN
-  - Only the owner or an admin can create a course for MTC
+  - Only the OWNER or an ADMIN can create a course for MTC
-  - Providers can create multiple courses
+  - OWNERs can create multiple courses
 - Update course
-  - Owner only
+  - OWNER only
 - Delete course
-  - Owner only
+  - OWNER only

 ### Reviews